pantheon-systems/terminus-conversion-tools-plugin/README.md

 ## Usage
 * Run `terminus conversion:composer` to convert a standard Drupal8 site into a Drupal8 site managed by Composer
 * Run `terminus conversion:release-to-master` to release a converted Drupal8 site managed by Composer to the master git branch
+* Run `terminus conversion:restore-master` to restore the master branch to its original state

 ## Installation